-The Privacy team is responsible for Privacy Incident Assessments and investigates allegations of regulatory violations and impermissible disclosures of regulated information, including Protected Health Information (PHI) as defined and regulated by Health Insurance Portability and Accountability Act of 1996 (HIPAA), to assure timely compliance with federal and state breach investigation and reporting requirements.
+The Privacy team is responsible for privacy incident assessments and investigates allegations of regulatory violations and impermissible disclosures of regulated information, including Protected Health Information (PHI) as defined and regulated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), to assure timely compliance with federal and state breach investigation and reporting requirements.

 - A thorough investigation of the alleged violation and of the information allegedly disclosed

-- An evaluation of the use and adequacy of the privacy and IT security controls implemented for safeguarding the information at issue
+- An evaluation of the use and adequacy of the privacy and information technology (IT) security controls implemented for safeguarding the information at issue

 - Breach remediation and mitigation assistance

-- Cooperation with and recommendations to Human Resources and/or management
+- Cooperation with and recommendations to Duke Human Resources and/or management

 - Training and guidance to educate and/or reinforce best practices for safeguarding information assets to ensure compliance with federal and state laws and regulations and Duke policies